Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 You can set up various outline-related settings.
 This menu is enabled when the `Transparent Mode` is `Off`.
 When the `Transparent Mode` is `On`, it will not be displayed (in this case, the outline function is also `Off`).

-<small>【**Note**】Unity Toon Shader can display outlines when `Transparent Mode` is set to `Off` and `TransClipping Mode` is enabled.
+<small>**Note** Unity Toon Shader can display outlines when `Transparent Mode` is set to `Off` and `TransClipping Mode` is enabled.
 At this time, pre-depth processing is not performed in the translucent part, so the display may be different from `Transparent Mode`.
 This difference is a specification of Unity Toon Shader.</small>

 We are using the **inverted outline method for material-based objects** for the outline functions.
 This method, to put it simply, spawns the inverted surface normal slightly bigger than the original object with a shader.